pranjals149/DSupMeet/README.md

 ## Description

 This project is a social messaging app made by using react and firebase.
 The users can create categories of their interest and can have conversations in that particular category only.
-It includes the functionality of sending messages by uploading media, the functionality of starring your favorite category.
+It includes the functionality of sending messages by uploading media, the functionality of starring your favorite category, the functionality of registering and signing In of a user.
 Users can also send direct messages to registered users.
 It also contains a card which will display the details and the creator of the channel.

 ## Setting Up